Create a Cart Promotion

 1. Individual promotion issual limit

-Enter the numerical value for how many times a customer can be issued this promotion.
+- Enter the numerical value for how many times a customer can be issued this promotion.
+The maximum value is 50.

 2. Individual code limits